usnistgov/fipy/INSTALLATION.rst

      Bit rot has started to set in for Python 2.7.
 One consequence is that :class:`~fipy.viewers.vtkViewer.VTKViewer`\s can raise errors
      (probably other uses of :term:`Mayavi`, too).
-You can remedy this by creating your environment with::
+You may be able to remedy this by creating your environment with::

      $ conda create --name <MYFIPYENV> --channel conda-forge python=2.7 fipy "traitsui<7.0.0"